matsch1/web/content/coding/_index.md

 ---

 Welcome to my **Coding** section!
-This is where I share everything that made me laugh, cry, or think—lessons I’ve painfully learned so you don’t have to
+This is where I share everything that made me laugh, cry, or think—lessons I’ve painfully learned so you don’t have to.

     This page and the posts are originally written in english.